yash2815/AWS-Connect-Customer-Contact-Solution/README.md

 ## Screenshots

-Screenshots uploaded in the screenshots repository.
+Screenshots uploaded in the screenshots folder.

 ## Conclusion